Baedari Secondhand Bookstore Alley: 2. Abel Bookstore (아벨서점)

-3. Hanmi Bookstore (Hangul: 한미서점)
+3. Hanmi Bookstore (한미서점)

 The bookstore was opened by Jang Gyeong-hwan, now 80 years old in 1956.
 He has been selling second-hand books in Hwapyeong-dong since 1952.
 As a refugee in Hwanghee Province, he started selling two boxes of old monthly magazines and books.
 He and his brother had done the business together at the age of 17 and 18 at a street stall at Incheon Station.
 He procured books from Dongdaemun second-hand bookstore street in Seoul.
-A year later he moved to Geumgok-dong, now Baedari, and opened the Hanmi Bookstore.
+A year later, he moved to Geumgok-dong, now Baedari, and opened the Hanmi Bookstore.
 The name of the bookstore meant that it's a bookstore where many Korean and American magazines, books, dictionaries, etc., brought from Bupyeong U.S. military base are sold.
-Hanmi belongs to the first generation of secondhand boo stores in Baedari.
+Hanmi belongs to the first generation of secondhand book stores in Baedari.
 The bookstore has been running through generations for 60 years and is now taken care of by his son.
-The bookstore scene from the popular K-drama “Guardian: The Lonely and Great God” was shot here and thus the store drew a lot of attention upon the drama's release.
+The bookstore scene from the popular K-drama Guardian: The Lonely and Great God was shot here and thus the store drew a lot of attention upon the drama's release.

-4. Daechang Seorim (Hangul: 대창 서림)
+4. Daechang Seorim (대창 서림)

 Daechang Bookstore was started in 1969 and is still running.
 Apart from selling secondhand books, it organizes many events such as publication commemorative events and interactions with authors.
-By 2022 the bookstore was scheduled to be promoted as a part of the cultural oasis project.
+By 2022, the bookstore was scheduled to be promoted as a part of the cultural oasis project.

 New generation of Secondhand Bookstores

-Stores like ‘Nabi Nalda (Butterfly Flies)' and 'Connect the Dots', located on Baedari Secondhand Bookstore Alley are from the new generation of secondhand bookstores.
+Stores like 'Nabi Nalda (Butterfly Flies)' and 'Connect the Dots', located on Baedari Secondhand Bookstore Alley are from the new generation of secondhand bookstores.
 The key feature which distinguishes these from older generation secondhand bookstores is the less crowded and more displayed books with a cafe-like interior mainly offering illustrated books.

-1. Nabi Nalda (Hangul: 나비 날다)
+1. Nabi Nalda (나비 날다)

 The bookstore usually sells books centered on civic movements and the environment.
 'Nabi' which is Korean for butterfly, is also an acronym here for 'divide and empty'.
 It has operated for over ten years and is famous as an unmanned bookstore on the SNS.
 It is owned by Cheongsan Byeolgaok who decided to open a bookstore after witnessing the closedown of many secondhand bookstores in 2009.
-Initially, he rented a small shop in a shopping mall nearby for 1000 books with an open space to read and drink tea.
-In 2012 he moved to the current location and has been operating the bookstore with various cultural projects.
+Initially, he rented a small shop in a shopping mall nearby for 1,000 books with an open space to read and drink tea.
+In 2012, he moved to the current location and has been operating the bookstore with various cultural projects.
 Mostly secondhand books are sold and go by the policy of not returning any book upon not being sold, unlike large bookstores.
 Nabi Nalda is the base for holding various lectures and events through books.